 The collar has a small micro-fleece patch at the chin for comfort.
 Additionally, the hood rolls up and easily stows into the collar for rain hat wearers or folks who just want to tuck it out of the way.
 The elastic cord locks situated at the hood and the bottom hem are simple and easy to use.
-Rather than have strings on tiny metal zipper pulls, this jacket uses zippers with fairly large metal pulls that work great.
-This may be the easiest jacket to operate with light gloves on; the big metal pulls are easy to grab.
+Rather than have strings on tiny metal zipper pulls, this jacket uses zippers with reasonably large metal pulls that work great.
+This may be the most natural jacket to operate with light gloves on; the big metal pulls are easy to grab.

 This jacket moves well for active use.
 Marmot calls its arm and shoulder design "Angel-Wing movement."
 This jacket stays put decently at the waist and torso better than many jackets in our review, even as you do your thing overhead with your arms.
 The hood mobility is good, and it's another comfortable rain jacket that can be worn with a baseball cap.
-All that said, we liked the mobility on the PreCip, but thought the Arc'teryx Beta SL, Outdoor Research Helium II, Outdoor Research Foray, and Patagonia Torrentshell all offered slightly better mobility.
+All that said, we liked the versatility on the PreCip, but thought the Arc'teryx Beta SL, Outdoor Research Helium II, Outdoor Research Foray, and Patagonia Torrentshell all offered slightly better mobility.

 The Torrentshell and Arc'teryx Beta SL weighs only a fraction less; as with the Helium, neither offer as many ventilation options; however, the Beta SL does allow for better breathability.
 If you seek a rain jacket specifically for climbing or other actives where weight is of primary concern, we recommend the ultralight Helium II.

-Our Best Buy Award winner compresses well and stuffs into its left hand pocket for easy packing.
+Our Best Buy Award winner compresses well and stuffs into its left-hand pocket for easy packing.

-While it doesn't come close to the compressed size of the the Helium II, it's the smallest of the standard jackets when stuffed into its pocket.
+While it doesn't come close to the compressed size of the Helium II, it's the smallest of the standard jackets when stuffed into its pocket.
 When stuffed, a securely sewn-in webbing carabiner clip loop gives you carrying options.

-The hood on this rain jacket has a two elastic cord adjustments around the face, with the cord locks located on the inside next to your face.
-This design is more difficult to adjust when the collar is zipped up completely, but is more waterproof.
+The hood on this rain jacket has two elastic cord adjustments around the face, with the cord locks located on the inside next to your face.
+This design is more difficult to adjust when the collar is zipped up completely but is more waterproof.
 A Velcro tab on the back of the hood provides adjustment to raise or lower the hood's brim on your brow.
 This Velcro tab does the double duty of securing the hood so it can roll away into the collar.
 If you like to wear a rain hat, hiding away the hood is a nice feature.

 This model is a great do-everything jacket.
-It's light enough to carry on long backpacking and climbing trips and it's ventilated well for high energy activities.
+It's light enough to carry on long backpacking and climbing trips, and it's ventilated well for high energy activities.
 The hood rolls away if you like to wear a rain hat or if you're using your jacket around town.
 The large hand pockets can hold keys, phone, and gloves with no problem.
 Our testing team also thinks its durable enough for occasional downhill skiing use.